 “Tarie Beyworth, I wondered when I would see you again,” she said.
 The redhead and the monk exchanged bows and clasped their hands sideways–a native sign of Atlasian greeting.

-Glancing over his robes, she examined a symbol of a roaring holy flame imprinted onto the center of his habit, a representation of a religious order.
+Glancing over his robes, she examined a symbol of a roaring flame imprinted onto the center of his habit.
 Numerous herbs and medical bags hung at his waist.
 “How are you, my friend?” she said.
 “I see you still haven’t grown a beard.”

-“I’m just teasing.
+“I’m only teasing.
 What news do you have of your abbey and the rest of the world?”

 The monk stroked his chin and grinned.
 “Well, affairs around the planet keep my church busy enough.
 One involves a clan of brigands and cultists causing mischief in several cities.
 Nations have teams bringing them in.”
 He hesitated.
 “I’d say our planet Atlas still recovers from the war from years ago, let alone the previous conflicts.”

-Pepper flared her nostrils and clenched her fists.
+Pepper clenched her fists.
 “Those damn Elemental invaders.
 If they hadn’t shown up, we wouldn’t be in such a state.”
 She punched at a nearby bale of hay.
 It scattered over the vicinity.
 Gritting her teeth, she let out a deep breath to relax.

 Tarie gave a start.
 “I-I understand your frustration Miss Slyhart.
-Maybe someday the guard patrol at the capital will accept your application as a knight.
+Maybe someday the Royal Guard at the capital will accept your application as a knight.
 Though, I remember you’ve tried applying ten times already.”

 “I suppose I can only keep trying, as depressing as it is for me.
 I’ve only ever qualified for the rank of squire.”
 She kicked at a rock.
 “I know I’m worth more.
 Maybe it’s because my mother is a Dragonite.
-That makes me a half-breed.”
+That makes me half-dragon and half-Hyer.”

-“For all that’s worth, I can’t do any of that,” Pepper returned.
-Her voice acquired a husky tinge, “Here I’m stuck defending the farm plots from hill bills, crag wolves, and heavens know what else.
-My father was a renowned war hero for Atlas sake.
+“For all that’s worth, I can’t do any of that,” Pepper said.
+Her voice acquired a husky tinge, “Here I’m stuck defending the farm plots from hill bears, crag wolves, and heavens know what else.
+My father was a renowned war hero for heaven’s sake.
 He taught me swordplay and for what?
-How did it come to this?
-Maybe it’s because I’m a woman too?”
+How did it come to this?”

 Tarie frowned and placed a hand on her shoulder.
 “Not many know of your dragon heritage.
-Thank the gods too.
+Thank the divine too.
 They say there’s a terrible curse, in which dragons trade their sanity for power.”
 He grimaced.
 “Anyway, you’d sooner be imprisoned rather than denied employment in the guard.
-As for being a woman, I know plenty who have advanced far in the military.”
 He shook his head.
 “Take heart, Miss Slyhart.
 Good things come to those who are patient.
-If there’s anything the church or I can do, please feel free to ask.
-I will see to it.”
+If there’s anything the church or I can do, please feel free to ask.”

 She smiled.
 “I appreciate the concern Beyworth, but maybe I’m not cut out for the guard.
 I do well as a farmer anyway.
 It’s been months since I’ve seen my parents.
 I hope they’re okay.”